rishabkumar7/fastapi-aws-lambda/README.md

-# fastapi-aws-lambda

-# FastAPI AWS Lambda Demo
+# FastAPI App on AWS Lambda

 This repository is a demo for hosting a FastAPI application on AWS Lambda using Mangum.